Harvard Library: Holdings

 Harvard Library houses a range of historical artifacts and primary documents from around the world, including one of only 23 complete Gutenberg Bibles.
 The largest collection of East Asian-language material outside of East Asia is held in the Harvard–Yenching Library.

 The largest collection of archives focused on business and economic history is housed in Baker Library/Bloomberg Center at Harvard Business School.
 Botany Libraries’ archives include Henry David Thoreau’s personal herbaria, letters from Charles Darwin to Asa Gray, and thousands of botanical illustrations.
 The Wolbach Library, which was established in 1975 and closed March 22, 2024, held the oldest surviving images of the Moon.
 It was formed by merging the collections of the Harvard College Observatory and the Smithsonian Astrophysical Observatory.
 The Tozzer Library is one of the oldest anthropological libraries in the world.

 Harvard Library also has a robust collection of digital content.
 More than 6 million digital objects are accessible online by anyone, regardless of whether or not they're affiliated with Harvard, via the Harvard Digital Collections page.

 The CURIOSity tool offers another way to explore Harvard's digital collections, providing curated views, specialized search options and discovery of unique content.
-Curated collections include the Colonial North America archive, the Islamic Heritage Project, and over 3,5000 digitized daguerreotypes.
+Curated collections include the Worlds of Change collection, which includes materials from 17th and 18th century North America, as well as the Islamic Heritage Project, and over 3500 digitized daguerreotypes.